Is Driving Without Insurance Illegal in Your State?

 The penalty for driving uninsured in Vermont is a fine up to $500, an assessment of points on your license, and/or suspension of your license.
 Failure to show proof of insurance means a fine of up to $100.

 Virginia allows you to drive without car insurance if you pay a $500 uninsured motorist fee – but this doesn’t protect you in the event of a car accident.
 If you don’t pay this fee, the penalty for driving uninsured in VA includes paying a $600 non-compliance fee and the suspension of your license, registration, and plates.

 To get your driving privileges back, you’ll have to pay a reinstatement fee and file an SR-22 for three years.

 The penalties for driving uninsured in Washington include a possible fine of $550 or more and having your license suspended.

-The penalties for driving without car insurance in Wyoming are tough.
-A first offense can mean a fine of $250 to $750 and/or up-to six months in jail.
+In Wyoming, a first offense can mean a fine of $250 to $750 and/or up-to six months in jail.
 A second offense may result in a fine of $500 to $1,500 and/or up-to six months in jail, as well as losing your registration and license plates.

 Is it illegal to drive without insurance?
 In most states, the answer is yes, and even in the two states where it isn’t illegal, it can still end up costing you big.
 Car insurance may be an unpleasant expense, but maintaining coverage can save you money in the long run.
 Simply enter your ZIP code here to compare the best rates in your state: